harveyramer/harvey-ramer-blog/src/pages/index.md

     Software is never perfect.
 It is always in process.
 Success requires relentless pursuit of customer-focused solutions.
 description: >-
-  To succeed, teams need clear vision.
-Without it, technical workers are stifled micro-management.
-Hire smart, motivated people, give them a clear vision and free them from needless rules.
+  Without vision, workers are stifled by micro-management.
+With clear vision, managers can hire smart, motivated people, give them a clear vision and free them from needless rules.
 intro:
   blurbs:
     - image: /img/sir_winston_churchill_-_19086236948.jpg